gabrrodriguez/tiktok_demo/readme.md

 -------

 ### Lambda Function

+> ACTION: Lambda is a regional service, this when coupled with API Gateway (also a regional service) may drive a discussion about Advertisor density.
+This may not be an issue depending on processing time, but it may increase cost or upload time if there is tremendous geographic disperity btwn Region and Advertisors.

 1. Go to console, and select the Lambda Service
 2. Go to `Create function` > `Author from Scratch`
 3. Complete _Basic Information_ like the screenshot below: